-A series of "Activation Stages" has been devised to clarify levels of response.
-However, it should be noted that these activations levels are intended as a guide only.
-It is likely that a Normal Response in an area of the county having a fully equipped hazardous materials team, may very well be a Community Emergency in an area of the county which has little or no response capability.
-In all cases, the level of health and environment threat will be the key factor in the determination of the response level.
+A series of "Activation Stages" has been devised to clarify response levels.
+However, it should be noted that these activation levels are intended as a guide only.
+Likely, a "Normal Response" in an area of the county having a fully equipped hazardous materials team may very well be a Community Emergency in an area of the county that has little or no response capability.
+In all cases, the level of health and environmental threat will be the critical factor in determining the response level.